 As a publicly-funded organisation, we have a moral duty to share what we do.
 Effective public engagement helps raise the profile of our centre, helps recruit people to get involved or take part in our studies and promotes the importance of research to our society.
 It also provides us the opportunity to listen to and learn from members of the public.

 How do I find out about what you do?

 To download our current and past newsletters, go to www.hearing.nihr.ac.uk/news/newsletters.

 Like our Facebook page (search ‘Hearing’ in Facebook for NIHR Nottingham Hearing Biomedical Research Unit page).

 We believe in offering face-to-face opportunities for engagement, making research accessible, interactive hands-on and fun for all ages.
 Together with the Medical Research Council Institute for Hearing Research, we had a stand at the University of Nottingham’s May Fest 2015 event.
 Visitors to the University’s annual community open day had the opportunity to try out the many interactive demonstrations and tests that we have.
 Check out our photo album from the day!

 We also held an open evening for public volunteer members of the Nottingham University Hospitals NHS Trust.
 Visitors chatted with our staff and students, whilst enjoying a tour of our premises and various practical demonstrations.
 Associates at Nottingham Audiology, Nottingham Auditory Implant Services, Nottingham University Hospitals Charity and the Ear Foundation were also on-hand to share their work.

 What We Do

 Our current research areas include:

-Habilitation for hearing loss
+Mild-to-moderate hearing loss